Home

 3. Facilitate an increased appreciation of human and ecological diversity, local-global connections, and personal motivations to implement sustainable living practices.

-5. Improve local, regional, and global environmental quality and social-equity through supporting and empowering positive personal and collective change.
+Through achieving these goals, EEI seeks to improve local, regional, and global environmental quality and social-equity through supporting and empowering positive personal and collective change.

 Top of page Logo